sebdehne/dehnes.com/content/post/2020-04-03-password_management_yubikey_pgp_git.md

 In the settings menu under Crypto, you should also select `OpenKeyChain` and select also your key ID.

-You are done - you should now be able to clone the repo, view passwords, make changed and push the repo.
+Assuming you have added your public ssh-key to your GitHUB account as explained above, you should now be able to clone the repo, view passwords, make changes and push the repo using your YuBiKey on your Android phone.